The Blue Castle Chapters 23 to 44

 Introduction: Read The Blue Castle by L.M.
 Montgomery with me.
 First a Little History.

 If you don’t have time to read the book this month, don’t worry.
-These posts will be up for you to look at at anytime.
+These posts will be up for you to look at anytime.

 A little history of our author